-An estimated 1.8 million people, or about 89% of the Region's population, were served by public sewers in 2010. and to actual wetland gains in excess of wetland losses in the past 10 years.
+The increase in the wetland area indicated in Table 2.20 is attributable in part to the more comprehensive mapping of wetlands in 2010, as noted above, and to actual wetland gains in excess of wetland losses in the past 10 years.
 Wetland gains typically occur as a result of failure to maintain agricultural drainage systems and managed wetland restoration efforts, while wetland losses typically occur as a result of drainage or filling activities attendant to urban development.
 During the land use inventory update, many areas were identified as having reverted to wetlands since the previous inventory in 2000.
 A striking example of this is the wetland restoration effort in the Wisconsin Department of Natural Resources (DNR) Turtle Valley Wildlife Area, which resulted in the restoration of about two square miles of agricultural-related land to wetlands.